schoeberl/risc-v-lab/README.md

      * Remeber agile development
    * Regression testing
    * GitHub CI on commit
      * Shall I show it?
+Yes!

 ## What to Test?